 Treatment of Split personality:

-Psychotherapy or talk therapy is the most important tool in treating Dissociative Identity Disordera.
+Psychotherapy or talk therapy is the most important tool in treating Dissociative Identity Disorder.
 Medications may also, be prescribed for associated symptoms.
 Other treatments include:

-- Eye movement desensitization and reprocessing (EMDR) , a type of treatment for patients with visual hallucinations, nightmares or flashbacks.
+- Eye movement desensitization and reprocessing (EMDR), is a type of treatment for patients with visual hallucinations, nightmares, or flashbacks.

-- Art or music therapy to soothe the patients and provide a comfortable environment to express themselves.
+- Art or music therapy soothes the patients and provides a comfortable environment to express themselves.

 - Meditation and other relaxation techniques to calm the mental turmoil.